Latest posts by Mieke Leenders (see all)

 Top Late Winter Activities At A Glance

-Holmenkollen Ski Festival
+- Holmenkollen Ski Festival

-Skiing and other winter sports
+- Skiing and other winter sports

-Hiking during blossoming season
+- Hiking during blossoming season

-Hit big tourist attractions (less people around!)
+- Hit big tourist attractions (less people around!)

 The Late Winter / Spring Dress CodeWhile temperatures are slowly rising, especially in the south, it can still be a quite chilly.
 While introducing some lighter but still warmer clothes for vacations in the south and by the coast, also pack:

-A couple of thick sweaters and warm trousers
+- A couple of thick sweaters and warm trousers

 What Are The Best Things To Do In Norway During Late Winter / Spring?This is a transitional period between the winter and summer months where the best of both worlds can be enjoyed.
 March has often been described as ‘the best time to go to Norway’ because it is still pretty chilly and good for winter sports, but the days also start to get a little longer offering more daylight.
 One of the most popular Winter Sport Festivals, Holmenkollen Ski Festival, is held in March.
 As April rears its head, snows slowly start to melt and the pristine icy landscapes give way to blossoming wildflowers and green grasslands.
 Especially in The Hardanger region, fruit trees will start to blossom, making this time of the year a beautiful as well as a more peaceful time for a hike.
 Use this time of the year to hit the bigger tourist attractions in cities such as Osla, Bergen and Trondheim now that there are less people around and the prices have gone down a bit.

 Summer (June – August)